Learn more about current and upcoming shows at the Annie Russell Theatre, including show primers and show dates and times.

 Created and Directed by David Charles, with generous dramaturgical assistance from the Rollins College Student-Faculty Collaborative Scholarship Program

 A Piece of My Heart is a compelling drama based on the true stories of six women who served in the Vietnam War.
-Called “the most enduring play on Vietnam in the nation” by the Vietnam Veterans Association, this powerful piece portrays the life of five nurses and a country western singer before, during, and after their deployment.
-Featuring the unforgettable music of the era, the play visits small town America, the bustling city of Saigon, and the stifling jungles of Vietnam in a breathtaking examination of the all-too-invisible costs of war.
+Called “the most enduring play on Vietnam in the nation” by the Vietnam Veterans Association, this powerful piece portrays the lives of five nurses and a country western singer before, during, and after their deployment.
+Featuring the unforgettable music of the era, the play visits small town America, the bustling city of Saigon, and the stifling jungles of Vietnam in a breathtaking examination of the far-reaching costs of war.

 Friday, February 17 at 8 p.m.

 Wednesday, February 22 at 8 p.m.